 This award encourages junior high/middle school students to continue with journalistic studies in high school.
 This award will acknowledge and reward the work of junior high/middle school students.
 One overall winner and up to five runners-up, based on the amount of total entries, will be selected each year.

-Winners in attendance at the Sunday morning JEA awards ceremony at the spring convention will be recognized.
+Winners in attendance at the JEA Awards Ceremony at the spring convention will be recognized.
 Winners not in attendance will receive a mailed certificate.

 The applicant must: